 In fact, any magical plants plucked on Midsummer Eve at midnight are doubly efficacious and keep better.
 In particular, St. Johnswort, mullein, wormwood, yarrow, and mistletoe should be gathered either at midnight tonight or noon tomorrow, to use as a charm to protect your house from fire and lightning, your family from disease, negative sorcery, and disaster.

 Just remember: You should never harvest endangered, stressed plants, and always remember to ask the plant’s permission first — which means LISTEN for their answer and honor their requests!
 The wise grandmothers also teach that you should never take the first or last plant you find, and always leave a thank you offering in return (a small sprinkling of organic tobacco, ripe compost, or corn flour is appropriate).

 Speaking of offerings, vervain is ideally gathered at Midsummer, and can be burned in ceremony for giving thanks.
 For it is on this day that Pagans in many parts of England celebrate the Day of Cerridwen, the ancient Celtic Goddess of fertility, and Whose most sacred herb is vervain.
 With green ribbons tied to trees and green candles lit on altars for Her, celebrants burn vervain in their cauldrons and Litha bonfires in Her honor.

 By the way, the Litha fire is the one in which it is time to burn your Yule wreath, as well as any old amulets and charms that you may wish to dispose of (as opposed to re-charging).
-The timing for magical cleansing, sweeping out, and letting go is exceptional this year, as we are in the dark, balsamic Moon, only a couple of days away from the New.

 On the Subject of Faeries